-Every 3.2 minutes someone develops dementia in the UK.
+Every 3 minutes someone in the UK develops dementia.

-The only way to beat the condition is through medical research.
+The only way to improve diagnosis, treatment and care is through research.

 Why is dementia research important now?

 Dementia is one of the biggest health challenges we face today.
 Around 900,000 people are currently living with dementia in the UK, this is estimated to increase to 1 million by 2025, and to 1.6 million by 2050.

 Research offers hope.
 It is only through research that we can understand what causes the disease, develop effective treatments, improve care and hopefully one day find a cure.

 But for research to progress we need more people to take part in more studies.

 Our knowledge of dementia currently lags behind that of other major conditions, such as cancer or heart disease.
 We have to close this gap.